datapictechnology-create/DPReader/README.md

 2. Store your Datapic at a web address of your choice.
 3. Input web address of your Datapic to the reader to read at: datapictechnology.org.
 Or create a link to the address of your Datapic.

-READING DATAPICS USING REMOTE URL LINK Datapictechnology.org/STD DATAPIC READER.php?ImpImgAdd=['remote address of Datapic']
+4. Using a created link: Datapictechnology.org/STD DATAPIC READER.php?ImpImgAdd=['remote address of Datapic']
 * You must omit 'http://www.' from the [remote address of your Datapic].
 This is added by the reader.

 DATAPIC PRESS WEB MODULE (DOWNLOAD)